KatherineMichel/portfolio/doc/favorite-conference-snapshots.md

-# Favorite Conference Photos
+# Favorite Conference Snapshots

-Although these photos do not include all of the people who are special to me, they give a taste of the fun and serendipity of my conference travels over the years.
+Although these snapshots do not include all of the people who are special to me, they give a taste of the fun and serendipity of my conference travels over the years.
 In the Python community, as they say, the world is your oyster.

 ## DjangoCon US 2023